sheridp2/react-redux-twitch-clone/README.md

-Simple clone of Twitch's homepage using react and redux
+Clone of Twitch.tv bult using react and redux